 This Ajax popup is a responsive lightbox & dialog script with a focus on performance and providing the best experience for user with any device (for jQuery or Zepto.js)

 11. SimpleModal – a lightweight jQuery modal popup

 SimpleModal is a lightweight jQuery Plugin which provides a powerful interface for modal dialog development – more of a modal dialog framework.
-SimpleModal gives you the flexibility to build whatever you can envision, while shielding you from related cross-browser issues inherent with UI development.
+SimpleModal gives you the flexibility to build whatever you can envision while shielding you from related cross-browser issues inherent with UI development.

 12. jQueryUI dialog – a modal using pure jQuery

-If you want to stay pure and native with jQuery and jQueryUI, you can use the JQueryUI dialog which essentially allows you to create a modal window by specifying modal property of the dialog.
+If you want to stay pure and native with jQuery and jQueryUI, you can use the JQueryUI dialog which essentially allows you to create a modal window by specifying the modal property of the dialog.